httpwg/wg-materials/ietf117/minutes.md

 JR - I still don't get why we have a problem with Authentication.
 The only thing we can say that will always work is this is a string.
 There's no extension point there.
 It's fixed.

 mnot: I know you believe that tokens are strings are interchangeable in HTTP.
 I'm not convinced that people and use paramaters understand that.
-Some of the lock in and say this has to be one or the other.

 TP - We had this issue in PrivacyPass, and we had to go through all implementations and check they supported both.